bai101315/MCDAU-Net/README.md

   ├── core.utils: Read the dataset and calculate the mean and standard deviation ├── core.blocks: Build the MCDAU-Net module code
   ├── main.py: Model training
-  └── test.py: Model testing and save results
+  ├── image2patch: Split the image into patches and perform preprocessing operations └── test.py: Model testing and save results
 ```